-- The Intel WLAN device is a dual-mode wireless network card (supports IEEE802.11b/g); the Atheros device supports IEEE802.11a/b/g. - The Intel WLAN device operates in the 2.4GHz ISM band; the Atheros WLAN device also operates in the 5 GHz lower and middle UNII bands. - The maximum range of the WLAN device indoors is typically 80 feet (25 meters).
-Please note that the maximum range you achieve may be shorter or longer than
+The Intel (WM3B2200BG) and Broadcom WLAN devices are dual-mode wireless network cards (supports IEEE802.11b/g); the Atheros and Intel (WM3B2915ABG) WLAN devices support IEEE802.
+11a/b/g; the Intel(WM3B2100) WLAN device supports 802.11b.

+The Intel and Broadcom WLAN devices operate in the 2.4GHz ISM band; the Atheros WLAN device also operates in the 5 GHz lower and middle UNII bands.
-WIreless LAN User's Guide

-80 feet, depending on factors such as access point transmit power, number and density of obstructions, or external RF interference.
+The maximum range of the WLAN device indoors is typically 80 feet (25 meters).
+Please note that the maximum range you achieve may be shorter or longer than 80 feet, depending on factors such as access point transmit power, number and density of obstructions, or external RF interference.

-- Microwave ovens will interfere with the operation of WLAN device as microwave ovens operate in the same 2.4GHz frequency range that IEEE802.11b/g devices operate in.
-Interference by microwaves does not occur with IEEE802.11a radio which operates in the 5 GHz RF band. - Wireless devices that transmit in the 2.4GHz frequency range may interfere with the operation of WLAN devices in IEEE802.11b/g modes.
+Microwave ovens, cordless phones, and wireless cameras may interfere with the operation of WLAN device as microwave ovens operate in the same 2.4 GHz frequency range that IEEE802.11b/g devices operate in.
+Interference by microwaves does not occur with IEEE802.11a radio which operates in the 5 GHz RF band.

+Wireless devices that transmit in the 2.4 GHz frequency range may interfere with the operation of WLAN devices in IEEE802.11b/g modes.
 Symptoms of interference include reduced throughput, intermittent disconnects, and large amounts of frame errors.
 It is HIGHLY recommended that these interfering devices be powered off to ensure the proper operation of the WLAN device.